rh-fieldwork/ceph-canary/README.md

 3. Create a service account with admin rights in the namespace.
 4. Install the load generator component.
 5. Install the metrics collector component.
 6. Configure the fio workoad.
+(Optional)
 7. Configure the prometheus exporter.
+(Optional)

 ### Step 1.
-Cloning the git repository
+Cloning the git repository.
 From the workstation, create a directory to clone the git repo to.
 Replace "\<local-repo\>" with the desired directory name.

     $ sudo mkdir -p ~/<localrepo>